-Below are selection of short artist and exhibition films showcasing our ability to transform artist interviews into compelling short narratives.
+Below are selection of short artist and exhibition films showcasing our ability to transform long-form artist interviews into compelling short narratives.

 During the pandemic the doors of many museums were forced to close their doors temporarily.
-We built upon our already nimble international remote production methodologies to support the production of exhibition tours to provide access to visitors from their home, and in turn captured video records of curatorial work.
+We built upon our already nimble international remote production methods to support the production of exhibition tours to provide access to visitors from their home, and in turn captured video records of curatorial work.

 Who is behind the scenes?